cosmos/cosmos/WHITEPAPER.md

 While the Lightning Network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _tokens_ from one blockchain to another.
-The main benefit of the Atom network described here is to enable such direct token transfers.
+The main benefit of the Cosmos network described here is to enable such direct token transfers.
 That said, we expect payment channels and the Lightning Network to become widely adopted along with our token transfer mechanism, for cost-saving and privacy reasons.